manuhank/memotest/README.md

 `
 cd frontend
 `
-2. Install dependencies:
+2. Build the docker image
 `
+docker build . -t dockerized-react
+`
+3. Run the project
+`
+docker run -p 3000:3000 -d dockerized-react
+`
+## Run frontend locally
+Alternatively, you can run the frontend locally.
+You will need [node](https://nodejs.org/es/download/) 16 or greater installed.
+1. Install dependencies:
+`
 npm i
 `
-3. Run the project
+2. Run the project
 `
 npm start
 `
 ## Congrats
 Now you should be able to play some memotest on `localhost:3000`